Social cue: In Internet communication

 Anonymity is a major feature that internet communication can provide.
-Not only are you not able to see the face of the person that you are emailing or communicating with, but they are also not able to see your face.
-This can be a very positive feature for those that are socially anxious or have a social anxiety disorder because it eliminates the possibility of being publicly humiliated and/or embarrassed, which is something that most people who are socially anxious are very worried about.
+When communicating through email, for example, neither person can see the other's face.
+This can be a very positive feature for those that are socially anxious or have a social anxiety disorder because it eliminates the possibility of being publicly humiliated or embarrassed, which is something that most people who are socially anxious are very worried about.
 As a result, people with social anxiety are more inclined to open up, allowing them to get closer to and form more relationships with others.

 On the other hand, being anonymous can cause deindividuation, which is when one is no longer an individual, but rather just seen as being part of a group.
 In other words, it is when one can feel like they are just one person among a thousand others, and because of this, they are not as noticeable.
-This has been found to cause some people to behave more impulsively and have less self monitoring.
+This has been found to cause some people to behave more impulsively and have less self-monitoring.
 This type of behavior and thinking can cause one to be more blunt and aggressive towards the people that they are communicating with.
 However, the blunt and aggressive responses can also be due to the fact that the person is not communicating with the other person face to face.
 However, others have suggested that whether or not the reduced availability of social cues results in negative behavior may depend upon the situation and the individual's goals.

 Unlike with face-to-face communication, physical distance and proximity are not barriers to communicating on the Internet.
 The Internet allows people from all over the world to come together and interact with each other.
 No matter what city or country one lives in, one is able to communicate or interact with anyone around the world who is also on the Internet.
 As a result, people are able to make friends and communicate with others that they normally would not have been able to due to physical distance.
 Furthermore, people are enabled to communicate and stay in contact with their family and friends that may live too far away to visit on a regular basis.